hfunke/EnOceanSpy/README.md

 Requirements (hardware):
 * Raspberry Pi
-* EnOcean USB300 (Alternative: EnOcean Pi SoC-Gateway TRX 8051)
+* EnOcean USB300 (Alternative to be tested: EnOcean Pi SoC-Gateway TRX 8051)

 Compile EnOceanSpy with the following command